 For example, if the character is supposed to be from New York City, it makes sense for him to have the appropriate fast-talking US accent.
 On the other hand, if the character is an immigrant from Puerto Rico who recently moved to New York, the accent will be different than the one for the native US citizen.

 If you do feature foreign accents in your voiceover project, make sure your audience can understand them.
 Unless you plan to have subtitles for viewers to read, it’s important that the accent you use is not so strong that the message is lost.

 Again, use the voiceover services of a professional in this industry for the best results.

 Ensuring Accent Authenticity

 Choosing a localization company that has been providing voiceover services for years is a great way to get the results you need for your project.

 Going this route will ensure that the accent you choose will sound clear and authentic, thereby enhancing your message.
 A localization company can provide you with a voiceover actor who is comfortable acting with an accent that’s right for your project.

 This is especially important if the accent will be similar to the one your audience has.
 Natives of an area can easily distinguish whether or not someone is from their country or even their specific region, simply due to their accent.
 When you try to pass off an accent in something like a commercial as being realistic when it is not, you risk alienating your audience.

 A forced accent often results in discomfort and confusion among your viewers.
 Instead of paying attention to your message, they will be busy scrutinizing the voiceover.
 Not only will your efforts and money be wasted, but you could also lose customers.

-To allow for the best quality project and avoid embarrassing blunders, you should leave the accented voiceovers to professionals offering these services.
+To allow for the best quality project and avoid embarrassing blunders, you should leave the accented voiceovers to professionals like Accredited Language.